Cosby5/All-My-Stars/README.md

 ## Processing

-- [ranenbg/Arduino-FFB-gui](https://github.com/ranenbg/Arduino-FFB-gui) - Graphical user interface for controlling and monitoring all aspects of the Arduino FFB wheel via serial port
+- [ranenbg/Arduino-FFB-gui](https://github.com/ranenbg/Arduino-FFB-gui) - A graphical user interface for controlling and monitoring all aspects of the Arduino FFB wheel via serial port

 ## Puppet